luskas8/chat-2.0/README.md

 ## Chat 2.0

-A char project, using ReactJS with TypeScript, HTML, CSS and functions over web sockets using SocketIO.
+A chat project, using ReactJS with TypeScript, HTML, CSS and functions over web sockets using SocketIO.

 ## Commands